-Through Medicare, Aboriginal and Torres Strait Islander people can receive Indigenous‑specific health checks from their doctor, as well as referrals for Indigenous‑specific follow‑up services.
+Through Medicare, Aboriginal and Torres Strait Islander (First Nations) people can receive annual health checks from their doctor, as well as follow‑up care from other health professionals.
+These services aim to identify and treat health conditions that disproportionately affect First Nations people.
+This report explores the use of these services over time.

 - Cat. no: IHW 209